jaquol/understanding_bedtools_reldist/README.md

 Using A1 as an example, the relative distance metric is calculated as the minimum distance between A1 and the closest B feature (i) upstream and (ii) downstream, that is, B2 and B3, respectively, divided by the distance between B2 and B3.
 It seems clear now that such a metric cannot be calculated by definition for features A2, A3 and A4 as there are not more B features downstream.
 Nonetheless, the fraction of features in `a.bed` with missing relative distance values is very small anyway (14/788 or <2%).

-calculating the relative distance metric needs to B elements